swissiety/JimpleLSP/README.md

 # Usage
 ## IntelliJ Idea
-1. Install or use an LSP Plugin in your IDE to enable Language Server Protocoll Support for your IDE. e.g. for IntelliJ you can use https://github.com/MagpieBridge/IntelliJLSP/tree/intellijclientlib 2.
+1. Install or use an LSP Plugin in your IDE to enable Language Server Protocol Support for your IDE. e.g. for IntelliJ you can use https://github.com/MagpieBridge/IntelliJLSP/tree/intellijclientlib 2.
     a)  **Either** Download the JimpleLSP Server Release and extract it to any Location.